-English - Higher
+English - Higher Level

-Equivalency Testing is the exam board
+Equivalency Testing for Career Development is the examination board and awarding body.

 Higher Level English correspondence course